 What’s the difference between “hard water” and “soft water”?

 You’ve probably heard people refer to “hard water” or “soft water” before, but have you ever really wondered what exactly those terms mean?
 Well, let us explain.
 Hard water is water that contains microscopic (parts per million) of inorganic compounds like calcium, or magnesium, or even chalk!
 These compounds are picked up and deposited in the water as the water runs through rock and soil and the end result is that the water becomes very alkaline.
 The more of these compounds that are contained in the water, the “harder” the water is.
+Water softener systems from Charlotte-based Three Way Plumbing reduce these compounds.
 One “symptom” of hard water is that your soap or your shampoo does not produce a lot of sudssing action because of these compounds contained in the water.
 By contrast, “soft water” refers to water that where these high levels of compounds are not present.
 Or, water where the pH balance is more in line and within a normal range.

-In order to soften their hard water, many people install a water softening system.
+In order to soften their hard water, many people in the Charlotte area install a water softening system.
 This is a system that introduces minerals (primarily salt) that continually clean the resin beads that take the hardness out of the water and remove the ions in hard water.
 When performing the “suds” test with soft water, you will see that it is quite a bit more impressive!
+Combined with our under-sink water purification filters, your Charlotte area home will have soft, purified tap water.

 Hard water can also be the culprit of some other observations you may have made: